isitsamgallon/Ashen-Campaign/content/PCs/Chenris Tallfellow.md

 ---

-Following a chaotic encounter, [[the party]]’s efforts to manage a crisis came to a head. [[Mordecai Reverence]], [[Terence Witherfeather]], and [[Kal Korrigan]] managed to neutralize [[Aidan Knight]] before any further harm could occur.
+Following a chaotic encounter, [[the party]]’s efforts to manage a crisis came to a head. [[Mordecai Reverence]], [[Terence Witherfeather]], and [[Korrigan]] managed to neutralize [[Aidan Knight]] before any further harm could occur.
 Chenris Tallfellow took swift action to stabilize Aidan, preventing his death.
 However, the arrival of a goblin mage, who increased the gravity in the area, left [[the party]] incapacitated and struggling.

 Chenris, recognizing the use of Ancient Goblin Magic, attempted to dispel the enchantment.
 His efforts, though valiant, only allowed him to free one individual at a time.
 He succeeded in freeing Korrigan, who then attempted to attack the mage but missed as the mage turned invisible.